constellation-app/constellation/CoreArrangementPlugins/release/modules/ext/docs/CoreArrangementPlugins/src/au/gov/asd/tac/constellation/plugins/arrangements/hde-arrangement.md

 The HDE 3D arrangement arranges all the "islands" of nodes, by using the high dimensional embedding algorithm.

-Info about the alogithm can be found in:
+Info about the algorithm can be found in:

 D. Harel and Y. Koren, "Graph Drawing by High-Dimensional Embedding", proceedings of Graph Drawing 2002, Volume 2528 of Lecture Notes in Computer Science, pp. 207-219,  Springer Verlag, 2002